SunshineXiong/HospitalClinicalFinal/README.md

 - Logs user activties (successful and failed attempts with logins and actions)

 Running the Program:
-1. Create environment (Anaconda recommended) : conda create -- name
-2. Run command line: python main.py
+2. Run command line in Terminal: python main.py

 Notes:
 - Data is stored in csv files (patients_data, credentials, notes, usagelog)